zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Suki says, “Our prices are posted on the board.”
 “P osted” (posted) here just means written and displayed so that you can see the m.
 Suki says, “You can see them right up there” – she’s pointing to where the prices are.
 “Do you still want all this?”
 Jim says, “Just give me the soda and popcorn .”
 So, he’s not going to get anything else but soda pop and popcorn.
 Suki says, “Are you sure you’ll make it through the movie with just that?”
 She’s suggesting  that Jim is going to need more food in order to last the entire time watching  the movie.
 Remember, movies are between 90 and 120 minutes, typically.

 Jim says, however, “I have no choice,” meaning I do n’t have any other options.
 I’m forced to do this.
 “I’d have to commit robbery if I wanted anything else.”
-“To commit” (commit) means to perform – a crime, in thi s case.
+“To commit” (commit) means to perform – a crime, in this case.
 “Robbery” is when you steal something from someone.
 Jim is making a j oke here.
 He’s saying that if he wanted anything else, he’ll have to steal it bec ause he can’t afford the price.
 He doesn’t have enough money to buy all of these th ings.

 It’s quite true that the prices in movie theaters f or snacks at the concession stands are extremely expensive – much, much more ex pensive than in other places – but of course, they know that you don’t ha ve anywhere else that you could buy these things, and most movie theaters don ’t allow you to bring your own food in.